ishannla/PowerBIEmbed/README.md

 My tool solves multiple problems with its incorporated feature set:
 -	**Refresh:** allows user to refresh chart real-time to reflect any updated changes in data rather than having to re-export report into PowerPoint
 -	**Toggle Filters:** allows user to enable/disable filters pane, which provides functionality to apply filters on the data within a selected visual
--	**Toggle View Mode:** allows user to toggle edit/view mode, which enables them to make changes to the report directly from the add-in rather than having to use the Power BI app
+-	**Toggle View Mode:** allows user to toggle edit/view mode, which enables them to make changes to the report directly from the add-in rather than having to use the Power BI app  <br />

-\s\s

 ![Options pane](PowerBIEmbedWeb/options.jpg?raw=true)

-The following options are enabled on hover: get rid of options, go back to navigation, toggle filters, toggle edit/view mode, refresh report.
+The following options are enabled on hover: get rid of options, go back to navigation, toggle filters, toggle edit/view mode, refresh report. <br />

 ![My Workspace](PowerBIEmbedWeb/myworkspace.jpg?raw=true)